How to Choose Health Insurance in 6 Steps

 Most people choose a middle-of-the-road plan that balances the cost of insurance with its coverage for medical expenses.

-The level of coverage that's the best value is based on how much medical care you expect to need.
+The level of coverage that's the best value depends on how much medical care you need.

 Comparing coverage on the health insurance marketplace